23 Encouraging Bible Verses & Scriptures to Lift You Up in 2021

 When you’re in the middle of the storms of life, it can be hard to find the strength you need to keep going.
 And when a friend, a loved one, or a member of your church faces trials, it’s difficult to know how to encourage them.
 Thankfully, there are many encouraging bible verses we can turn to.

-Thankfully, the Bible is an incredible source of encouragement.
 The words of Jesus can comfort us when we’re feeling broken, weary, and worthless.
 Paul and the other New Testament authors can fill us up and inspire us to face the challenges of the Christian life.
 Like the Israelites, we too can lean on God’s promises during our darkest hour.

 1. I will give you rest (Matthew 11:28–30)

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”